csc-training/geocomputing/python/zonal_stats/README.md

 * 10m DEM from NLS
 * Field parces from Finnish Food Authority.

 The script uses geoconda module in Puhti and reads both datasets directly from [Puhti common GIS data area](https://docs.csc.fi/data/datasets/spatial-data-in-csc-computing-env/#spatial-data-in-puhti).
+Alternative public HTTPS-links for data are also given.

 ## `rasterstats` and `xarrray-spatial` comparision